zengm-games/zengm/HACKING.md

 Code is documented as described in the Google Closure Compiler documentation:
 <https://developers.google.com/closure/compiler/docs/js-for-compiler>.
 Google
 Closure Compiler itself isn't actually used for anything (yet).
-To update the HTML-based documentation in the docs folder, install JsDoc Toolkit 2 (available in the Ubuntu repos as `jsdoc-toolkit`) and then run `make docs`, which will generate documentation and stick it in the docs folder.